AAAE Content Competition

 -Creativity: Is the content innovative, cross-disciplinary, or unconventional?
 Does the author/creator take an unexpected approach?

-Submit your entry to AAAE at email@example.com no later than March 20, 2017.
+Submit your entry to AAAE at firstname.lastname@example.org no later than March 24, 2017 (the deadline has been extended from March 20).
 Entries must consist of:

 The winners of this competition will be announced no later than April 20.
 By submitting, contestants agree to AAAE using their name and image for promotional purposes.